Making macOS SwiftUI text views editable on click

 Despite this pattern being so widely used, there is no out-of-the-box solution in the standard SwiftUI library to create views like this.

-The view in the preceding video behaves in the following way:
+The view we’ll be building should behave in the following way:

 1. The view is not editable by default.